 LGBTQIA+ Services

-JJC offers many services for LGBTQIA+ students, and community resources are also available.
-Current JJC students can access these find more information in the student portal.find more information in the student portal.find more information in the student portal.find more information in the student portal.
+JJC offers many services for LGBTQIA+ students.
+In addition, community resources are also available.
+Current JJC students can find more information in the student portal.

 Note: In creating the resource list, efforts were made to include organizations that affirm, support, and are knowledgeable about LGBTQIA+ identities.
 Please note that inclusion of any resource on the list should not be taken as a formal endorsement by JJC and that the college does not assume any responsibility or liability for the resources provided.